 The Chapter Ethics Committee (CEC), as defined in the NASW Procedures for Professional Review

 .The Chapter Ethics Committee shall be composed of a minimum of three members including a CEC Chair appointed by the President with the advice and consent of the Chapter Board.
 The committee shall be responsible for assisting the NASW Office of Ethics and Professional Review (OEPR) in addressing complaints filed against members in accord with the Association’s policy on professional review.
 The CEC shall assist the OEPR in convening local mediations and panels to conduct hearings.
 The CEC shall provide ethics education and training to chapter members and others in their local community, consistent with the CEC charge and practices of the OEPR.

 The Chapter Board may establish, assess and dissolve optional Chapter committees and task forces based on the Chapter’s program and administrative needs.
 These committees and task forces are accountable to the Chapter Board in all matters.

 In making appointments, the President and the Chapter Board should give consideration to members’ competence, geography, gender, gender identity, ethnicity, sexual orientation, experience, and unit recommendations.
 NASW membership in good standing is a requirement for all committee and task force appointments.

 Any group of members of a Chapter may petition the Chapter Board to be recognized as a sub-unit of the Chapter in order to further the Association’s purpose.
 Members who intend to petition the Chapter Board shall contact the Chapter Office for the petition procedures.
 The Chapter Board may approve or reject the petition request and will provide the rationale for a decision to reject.
 Rejections shall include a chapter-based appeal process.

 IX – Local Geographic Units

-The Chapter may be structured into the following four units:
+The Chapter may be structured into the following five units:

 Western Unit (AKA)